jul/yahi/README.md

 [Yahi](https://en.wikipedia.org/wiki/Ishi) is a remembrance of a native american tribes that was versed in archery so that somewhere on the net we remember the genocides committed in the name of civilisation.

+Yahi is thus a concrete application of archery for aggregation based on 2 functions :

+- notch to prepare your log aggregations
+- shoot to actually aggregate

 Let's have a thought for the native americans that are still second ranks citizens in their own lands.